Extending the symbolic method in enumerative combinatorics. I: Series and generating functions in

-\begin{prop} If $S=\sum_{x\in X}h(x)$ absolutely converges and has sum $s$, and if $P$ is a~partition of $X$, then $S_P$ is correctly defined, absolutely converges and has the same sum $s$. \end{prop} \proof For every $Z\in P$ the series $S_Z=\sum_{x\in Z}h(x)$ is a~subseries of $S$ and absolutely converges.
+\begin{prop} Suppose that $S=\sum_{x\in X}h(x)$ absolutely converges and has sum $s$, and that $P$ is a~partition of $X$.
+Then the $P$-grouping of $S$ is correctly defined, absolutely converges, and has the same sum $s$. \end{prop} \proof For every $Z\in P$ the series $S_Z=\sum_{x\in Z}h(x)$ is a~subseries of $S$ and absolutely converges.
 Thus the series $S_P$ is correctly defined.
 We show that it absolutely converges.
-Let
+Let $c>0$ be a~constant witnessing the absolute convergence of $S$ and let $\{Z_1,Z_2,\ds,Z_n\}\sus P$ be a~finite set.
+Using Lemma~\ref{lem_apprLem}, we take for $i=1,2,\ds,n$ finite sets